christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ### What is a Convolution?
 A Convolution is a mathematical operation that combines two functions to create a third function, illustrating how one function modifies another.

 ![simply](images/Convolution_simply.png)

-We can also understand convolutions as a series of "overlapping impulse responses", of how a given system , in our case a source image, responds to various inputs (we sometimes model an impulse in maths as the function of Dirac (delta)).
+We can also understand convolutions as a series of "overlapping impulse responses", of how a given system, in our case a source image, responds to various inputs (we sometimes model an impulse in maths as the function of Dirac (delta)).
 In Computer Vision and CNNs, we use ReLU (Rectified Linear Unit) as activation function to introduce non-linearity.

 ### Activation Functions
 To enable the model to learn complex patterns, several activation functions are used to introduce non-linearity.
 The most prevalent are: